 A severe overdose can result in a coma or death.

-Do the Health Effects of Adderall Resolve if You Stop Taking It?
+Do the Health Effects of Adderall Resolve If You Stop Taking It?

-What if I Need Adderall?
+What If I Need Adderall?

 Getting Help for Adderall Addiction